ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 ## Introduction

-This is the third in a series of articles looking at how to build and structure a real Database Application in Blazor.
+This is the third in a series of articles looking at how to build and structure a Database Application in Blazor.
 The articles so far are:

 1. Project Structure and Framework.
 2. Services - Building the CRUD Data Layers.